What Is a Mid Engine Car?

 You can see this most often on wet or icy roads; because they are more slippery, they make it easier for a driver to get into trouble by misjudging his speed or angle of turn.

-A mid engine car is one that puts the engine in the middle, rather than upfront, for those who have been asking the question, What is a Mid engine car?
+A mid-engine car puts the engine in the middle rather than upfront; for those asking, What is a Mid-engine car?

-It’s not a bad analogy to think of the engine as the car’s powerplant.
-The powerplant is what makes it go and is usually separate from whatever gets it places.
+Thinking of the engine as the car’s powerplant is not a bad analogy.
+The powerplant makes it go and is usually separate from whatever gets it places.

-In airplanes, of course, it makes a big difference where you put your engine.
-You want your powerplant near your center of gravity, which is basically where your cockpit is.
+In airplanes, where you put your engine makes a big difference.
+You want your powerplant near your center of gravity, where your cockpit is.

-In an airplane, you are always trying to get as much mass as far behind that center of gravity as possible.
+In an airplane, you always try to get as much mass as possible behind that center of gravity.

-A long freight train, for example, has lots of cars and very few engines; those engines are far behind the center of gravity.
+A long freight train, for example, has many cars and few engines, which are far behind the center of gravity.

-In cars, we want our engines to be far behind our centers of gravity too—but we also wish to them upfront.
+In cars, we want our engines to be far behind our centers of gravity, too—but we also wish to do them upfront.

 We want them close to our weight so that they can help us get around turns by pushing us into them.

-If you put the engine at the front of a front-engine car, that weight will all be over the front wheels, which means they’ll have to do all the work.
+If you put the engine at the front of a front-engine car, the weight will be distributed over the front wheels, which means they’ll have to do all the work.

-So either your car will have to have mighty front wheels, or it will have to be smaller and lighter if it has weaker ones.
+So, either your car will have powerful front wheels, or it will have to be smaller and lighter if it has weaker ones.

-The opposite is valid for a mid engine car.
-The center of gravity (that’s the technical name for “the place where the car would balance if you put it on top of a pencil”) will be somewhere between the two axles rather than precisely over one of them.
+The opposite is true for a mid-engine car.
+The center of gravity (the technical name for “the place where the car would balance if you put it on top of a pencil”) will be somewhere between the two axles rather than precisely over one of them.

-And since it’s easier to balance something with two supports than one, that means a mid-engine car can be smaller or lower or both.
+And since it’s easier to balance something with two supports than one, a mid-engine car can be smaller, lower, or both.

-A mid engine car carries all its weight in a narrow central area, and that makes it stable and responsive; you can turn it on a dime.
-It also weighs the drive wheels, so it handles better than a front-heavy car.
+A mid-engine car carries all its weight in a narrow central area, which makes it stable and responsive.
+You can turn it on a dime.
+It also weighs the drive wheels and handles better than a front-heavy car.

 Another advantage is that it reduces the risk of rollover accidents by about 35 percent.
 It does this by increasing the weight distribution and decreasing the center of gravity of a vehicle.

-Another advantage is that you can avoid expensive repairs from high mileage or collision damage when you have this type of car.
+Another advantage is avoiding expensive repairs from high mileage or collision damage when you have this type of car.

-A mid engine will be lower, which gives better visibility, fewer blind spot, and a better feeling of control.
+A lower mid-engine provides better visibility, fewer blind spots, and a better feeling of control.
 It also creates less turbulence in the back and reduces drag.

 The most popular of these cars is the Porsche 911.
 The engine is mounted in the middle of the vehicle to give better handling and balance.

-It also means there is less weight over the front or back wheels which provides better traction and grip.
+It also means less weight over the front or back wheels, providing better traction and grip.

 1. Better handling